 Tolerance doesn’t equal addiction, but there’s no denying that it can be a step in that direction.

-Users often find that they can temporarily compensate for tolerance by simply taking more of whatever the substance is; repeatedly increasing dosages may be able to replicate the initial response, for a while at least.
-But the catch is that the body continues to adapt to whatever is disrupting homeostasis, and if you’re taking more and more of a substance, the body will produce more and more of whatever is necessary to render it less impactful.
+Users often find that they can temporarily compensate for tolerance by just taking more of whatever the substance is; repeatedly increasing dosages may be able to replicate the initial response, for a while at least.
+The catch is that the body continues to adapt to whatever is disrupting homeostasis, and if you’re taking more and more of a substance, the body will produce more and more of whatever is necessary to render it less impactful.

 If this cycle happens regularly, the body will start automatically churning out greater amounts of whatever chemicals it assumes it will need to maintain homeostasis, and you can quickly find yourself in a situation where you need to take the substance in order to offset the body’s defenses and simply feel normal.

 To be perfectly clear, addiction isn’t looming over everyone taking any substance intended to improve their mental or physiological performance in some way.
-But it can happen with many substances, and it’s something to keep in mind.
+But it can happen with certain substances, so it’s something to keep in mind.

 Avoiding The Tolerance Trap: Start With Cycling